BettercareHealth/bettercare/perinatal-hiv/0-5-introduction.md

 ### Saving Mothers and Babies

 *Saving Mothers and Babies* was developed in response to the high maternal and perinatal mortality rates found in most developing countries.
 Learning material used in this book is based on the results of the annual confidential enquiries into maternal deaths and the Saving Mothers and Saving Babies reports published in South Africa.
-It addresses the basic principles of mortality audit, maternal mortality, perinatal mortality, managing mortality meetings and ways of reducing maternal and perinatal mortality rates.
+It addresses the basic principles of mortality audit, maternal mortality, perinatal mortality, managing mortality meetings, and ways of reducing maternal and perinatal mortality rates.
 This book should be used together with the Perinatal Problem Identification Programme (PPIP).

 ### Well Women